alphagov/gsp/docs/gsp-shared-responsiblity-model.md

 ### Setting up and maintaining a build/deploy pipeline

-Product teams will need to work with TechOps to set up the initial pipeline, including learning (through documentation that TechOps provide and through working together) how to do so themselves.
+Product teams will need to work with TechOps to set up the initial pipeline, including learning (through documentation that TechOps provides and through working together) how to do so themselves.

-Once the initial pipeline is established, the product team will be responsible for making sure that tests and so forth are maintained as the application(s) develop(s).
+Once the initial pipeline is established, the product team will be responsible for making sure that tests and specific procedures (for example. linting, formatting, promoting) are maintained as the application(s) develop(s).

 Product teams are responsible for monitoring their pipelines for successful or failing jobs and acting upon that information.